bepuca/bernat-blog/posts/copilot-chat-eval/index.md

 - **Single-turn** - One input, one output.
 Multi-turn conversations require simulating user responses, which adds significant complexity.
 - **Time-insensitive** - VSCode injects the current date into prompts.
 If your workflow depends on "today's date," results will vary between evaluation runs.

-Despite these constraints, many useful workflows still fit within them: generating code snippets, writing documentation, analyzing error messages, or converting data formats.
+**Despite these constraints, many useful workflows still fit within them**: generating code snippets, writing documentation, analyzing error messages, or converting data formats.
 And crucially, having imperfect evaluation beats having none at all.

 **Where this helps most: early experimentation.** When you're testing whether a prompt idea even works, this approach provides basic feedback without building a full custom solution.